Hezbollah says Saudi Arabia forced Lebanese PM to quit

 Sayyed Hassan Nasrallah, the leader of Iran-backed Hezbollah, urged Lebanese citizens against any political escalation in response to Hariri’s surprise declaration on Saturday, which he made from Saudi Arabia.

 Hariri had said there was a plot to kill him, and accused Hezbollah and its Iranian backers of sowing strife in the Arab world.
+Okab Sakr, an MP with Hariri’s Future Movement, denied the decision had been imposed on Hariri.

-“The resignation was a Saudi decision dictated to Prime Minister Saad al-Hariri and was forced on him,” Nasrallah said in a televised address.
+Speaking in a televised address, Nasrallah said: “The resignation was a Saudi decision dictated to Prime Minister Saad al-Hariri and was forced on him.”

 Sunni Muslim Saudi Arabia, a political ally of Hariri, is locked in a bitter tussle for power across the Middle East with Shi‘ite Iran and its allies, including Hezbollah.